gallium-gonzollium/3-character-minecraft-names/README.md

 For example: `ijk` would output `12` since it has widths: `1`, `5` and `4`.
 It adds it to 2 and that's its shortness rating.
 This will be posted weekly on the `usernames.txt` file.

+The `dropping_soon.txt` file will be for the white text.
+These ones are ones that will be available in less than a month.

-I will be updating the usernames.txt file weekly.
+I will be updating the usernames.txt and dropping_soon.txt file daily.